d-nishi/solutions/EKS/efs-csi-example.md

 ```

 This brings us to the end of our solution with Pulumi and AWS EFS on Amazon EKS.
 For more examples, refer to Pulumi's open source repository [here](https://github.com/pulumi/examples).
-Refer to my other blogs on Kubernetes [here](https://blog.pulumi.com/author/nishi-davidson).
+Refer to other Kubernetes blogs [here](https://blog.pulumi.com/author/nishi-davidson).